-Social value requirements addressing Ethical Supply Chains are included on contracts where it has been identified that the supply chain includes an increased risk of modern slavery, human rights abuses and/or illegal or unethical employment practices.
+Social value requirements addressing Ethical Supply Chains are included on contracts where it has been identified that the supply chain includes an increased risk of modern slavery, human rights abuses and/or illegal or unethical employment practices within the supply chain.
 This could be because the contract's supply chain includes vulnerable workers or countries with an increased risk of modern slavery and human trafficking, or the sector as a whole has historical issues, for example.